Discovering the Past: Introduction to Archaeology

 In this class, our explorations will lead us from the classroom to the “field.”
 All of our classes will involve hands-on components consisting of multi-media presentations, in-class activities and exercises (some with real ancient objects!), and a field trip to the Rhode Island School of Design (RISD) Museum.
 The workload of the course is designed to expose you to the rigors and demands of scholarship at the university level, and to provide useful background for university-level courses in the fields of archaeology, history, art history, classics, anthropology, and law, among others.

 By the end of this course, students will be able to:

 - define archaeology in its broadest terms, and to explain the differences between different kinds of archaeology;

 - explain the various scientific and analytical methods and approaches used by archaeologists to recover ancient artifacts and to study them;

-- articulate the basics of hominid/human evolution;
+- understand the basics of hominid evolution;

-Prerequisites: None -- just a keen interest in the human past!
+There are no prerequisites—just a keen interest in the human past!